What is Rolling, its Operations, Types, & How it Works?

 Cold rolling

-Unlike hot rolling, cold rolling occurs below the recrystallization temperature of the material usually at room temperature. this increases the strength to about 20% high through strain hardening and enhances the surface finish and also holds tighter tolerances.
+Unlike hot rolling, cold rolling occurs below the recrystallization temperature of the material, usually at room temperature. this increases the strength to about 20% higher through strain hardening and enhances the surface finish and also holds tighter tolerances.

 Products that usually undergo the cold-rolled process include sheets, rod strips, and bars; these products are usually smaller than the same products that are hot-rolled.